 The evaporator coil drain pan may have been purchased separately, as a replacement, or as part of a package including a furnace and coil, at a cost of between $200 and $1,200.

-The remedy for the recalled drain pans calls for customers to contact Daikin to confirm their furnace is affected by the recall and to schedule a repair free of cost.
-Daikin is also attempting to contact customers its records indicate are included in the recall.
+The CPSC advises customers to contact Daikin to confirm their furnace is affected by the recall and to schedule a repair.

-Questions About a Daikin or Goodman Furnace Lawsuit?
+Questions About a Product Injury Lawsuit?
 Contact a Johnson//Becker Lawyer for a Free Case Review.

-If you or a loved one has been injured from a fire caused by a recalled Daikin or Goodman furnace, you may want to speak with the lawyers at Johnson//Becker.
-We are actively filing new product liability lawsuits across the country, and you may be entitled to financial compensation.
+If you or a loved one has been injured by a recalled evaporator coil drain pan, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new product recall lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.